jmiumv/appconfig/README.md

 When I [read docs on the AppConfig construct library](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_appconfig-readme.html), I soon realized that it was ripe for L2 and L3 constructs.
 Hence this library.

+PRs are always welcome !

+## To-Do/Work In Progress (PRs welcome!!!)
+- [ ] A more customizable construct allowing consumers for a deeper configuration.

 ## Releases
 |Language|Repository
 |--------|-----------